Best things to do in Luxembourg City

 One of the oldest Cathedrals in the World, built in the 17th Century by Jesus priests.
 Famous for its stained glasses the Notre Dame Cathedral is an architectural marvel.
 It has sculptures of Madonna and Jesus in its miniature form just above the altar.
 A lesser known fact about the Notre Dame is its crypt, where members of the Luxembourg royal family are buried.
 It is a very intriguing place to visit.

 A major part of the Luxembourg City is the Echternach Benedict Abbey built around the 1700s, it consists of four integral buildings and a courtyard.
-It also has a Museum that brings the historical relevance of the Benedictine Monastery to live.
+It also has a Museum that brings the historical relevance of the Benedictine Monastery to life.
 In this Museum, visitors can see artifacts that date as far back as the 10th century.
 No visit to Luxembourg City will be complete without a Tour of Echternach Benedictine Abbey.

 Nicknamed Little Switzerland because of its resemblance to fellow European nation Switzerland.
 It is a good place for visitors seeking the thrill of the outdoors.
 With rough terrains, caves and streams it is a spectacular site.
 Visitors can go climbing over the rocks and if they are less adventurous you can simply walk through the canyons admiring the rocks as they move past.
 As you walk past the rocks you can follow the Ernst River which flows through the Mullertha to the Schiessentumpel bridge to see the triple waterfall.